SuperDude88/twwrando-dv_im/README.md

 An updated package for Emotracker can be found here (https://github.com/DualVission/Wind-Waker-Item-and-Map-Tracker).
 This package can be seen as the 'beta' version of the main package, and is usually more up to date.

+A web based tracker, based on wooferzfg's web tracker for Lago's randomizer can be found here https://tanjo3.github.io/tww-rando-tracker/ Similar to the above, this can be seen a beta tracker.

 ### Discord Server

 If you have any questions or are looking for people to play/race with, why not join the official Wind Waker Randomizer Discord server?